ITU-AI-ML-in-5G-Challenge/p13_stc_team2/README.md

 ## Start

-- Run`docker-compose up -d` to start the docker container
+- In the terminal while inside this project after it is cloned, run`docker-compose up -d` to start the docker container

 - Open localhost:8787 in browser